 Advisor: Laura Lucas

 We are basically a sunshine committee.
 We spread joy and happiness throughout Kirby.
 We acknowledge and celebrate accomplishments achieved by our school and our students.
-From time to time we will host lunchtime/afterschool FUN activities, in the interest of spreading cheer and school spirit.
+We offer our support to the student council for decorating and complementing their activities and events.
+From time to time we will host our own lunchtime/after school FUN activities, in the interest of spreading cheer and school spirit.
 We enjoy helping our fellow community members and like to be involved in making Kirby an awesome school.

 Advisor: Kevin Campbell